buildscientist/buildscientist.github.io/_drafts/2016-03-16-make-your-dbcm-woes-flyway.md

 ##### Integrating Flyway with Jenkins:

-As stated in the Technical Requirements portion of this post - you'll need to have the latest version of Jenkins installed as well as the Jenkins Pipeline plugin and the Conditional Buildstep Plugin.
+As stated in the Technical Requirements portion of this post - you'll need to have the latest version of Jenkins installed and the Conditional Buildstep Plugin.
+Depending on your version control engine (you are version controlling your patch files right?) you'll need to have the appropriate Jenkins plugin installed.
 Exposing Flyway using Jenkins might seem a bit strange (read: *hacky*) at first but if you're practicing continuous integration you'll want to integrate Flyway with your builds.
 Either way Jenkins provides us with a relatively trivial way of setting up a web based form to apply DBCM across a database.

 As an added bonus you get the following for "free":